-Following is a list of questions but I sometimes ask Roman Catholics in various discussions.
+Following is a list of questions that I sometimes ask Roman Catholics in various discussions.
 The responses vary from defensive tradition to ignoring them and hoping to go away.
-Some of the questions are easier for Roman Catholics to respond to and others are not.
-I hope that these might be helpful in your dialogs with the Roman Catholics as you try and present to them the true and saving gospel of Jesus Christ
+Some of the questions are easier for Roman Catholics to respond to, and others are not.
+I hope that these might be helpful in your dialogs with the Roman Catholics as you try to present to them the true and saving gospel of Jesus Christ

 - When Jesus instituted the supper, he had not yet been crucified.
 How then was the Eucharist is crucified body and blood?

 - If, as the Roman Catholic Church teaches, that the Eucharist Wine is the literal blood of Christ, then how is that not violating the Old Testament law against drinking the blood of any flesh (Lev.
 17:14)?